leegeunhyeok/bxd-docs/content/apis.md

 ## Box

-> The `Box` is abstract model that control object store.
+> A `Box` is an abstraction that represents a [object store](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore). and also can generate data in a defined form (schema).

 ```javascript
 const User = db.box('user', {